deis/deis/docs/installing_deis/rackspace.rst

     $ DEIS_NUM_INSTANCES=5 ./provision-rackspace-cluster.sh deis-key

 Note that for scheduling to work properly, clusters must consist of at least 3 nodes and always have an odd number of members.
-For more information, see [optimal etcd cluster size](https://github.com/coreos/etcd/blob/master/Documentation/optimal-cluster-size.md).
+For more information, see `optimal etcd cluster size`_.

 Deis clusters of less than 3 nodes are unsupported.